Hengyu/Migration/README.md

 # Migration
-Manages blocks of code that only need to run once on version updates in iOS apps.
+Manages blocks of code that need to run once on version updates in iOS apps.
+This could be anything from data normalization routines, "What's New In This Version" screens, or bug fixes.
 This is the Swift version of [MTMigration][1].
 ## Install
 ### Carthage